Memory Architectures

 - Action: Save this Insight as a new memory node.

 - Result: Future queries retrieve the Insight, not the 50 raw logs.
-This mocks human generalization.
+This mimics human generalization.

 MemGPT (Memory-GPT) proposes a different analogy.